-Analogously, another exception is also possible, but at your own risk (be careful, really!): when migrating your data from DRBD to MARS, and you have ensured that (1) at the end of using DRBD both your replicas were really equal (you should have checked that), and (2) before and after setting up any side of MARS (create-resource as well as join-resource) nothing has been written at all to it (i.e. no usage, neither of /dev/lv/mydata nor of /dev/mars/mydata has occurred in any way), the first transaction logfile /mars/resource-mydata/log-00000001-\$primary created by MARS will be empty.
+MARS (create-resource as well as join-resource) nothing has been written at all to it (i.e. no usage, neither of /dev/lv/mydata nor of /dev/mars/mydata has occurred in any way), the first transaction logfile /mars/resource-mydata/log-000000001-\$primary created by MARS will be empty.
 Check whether this is really true!
 Then, and only then, you may also issue a fake-sync.